oracle/rwloadsim/docs/ERRORLIST.md

 cannot be negative.
 Additionally the total count must be positive.

 ### RWL-104 error: "invalid sql declaration (missing 'end', SQL or PL/SQL keyword)"
-During parse of a sql declaration, the expected 'end' keyword was not found..
+During parse of a sql declaration, the expected 'end' keyword was not found.

 ### RWL-105 error: "unfinished scan for sql"
 During scan for sql text, a terminator was not found.